 Instructions

-• Add the bread to the bowl and stir to coat.
-Pour the mixture into a greased baking dish large enough to fit the mixture (any shallow casserole dish; I used a 8×11’’ pan).
+• Add bread to bowl and stir to coat.
+Pour mixture into prepared pan.

 • Bake for 30 to 45 minutes, or until custard is set but still a little wobbly and edges of bread have lightly browned.